-The University of California, San Diego's San Diego Supercomputer Center and Information Technology Services Division, the University of Washington's eScience Institute, and the University of California, Berkeley's Division of Data Science will develop and operate CloudBank, a cloud access entity that will help the computer science community access and use public clouds for research and education by delivering a set of managed services designed to simplify access to public clouds.
+The University of California, San Diego (UCSD)'s San Diego Supercomputer Center (SDSC) and Information Technology Services (ITS) Division, the University of Washington (UW)'s eScience Institute, and the University of California, Berkeley (UCB)'s Division of Data Science will develop and operate CloudBank, a cloud access entity that will help the computer science community access and use public clouds for research and education by delivering a set of managed services designed to simplify access to public clouds.
 Driven by the profound potential of the public cloud and the associated complexity in using it, CloudBank will serve as an integrated service provider to the research community through a comprehensive set of user-facing and business operations functions.
 These services will span the spectrum from novice to advanced cloud users, including front line user support, cloud solution consulting, training, and assistance in preparing proposals that include cloud resources.
 CloudBank will provide innovative financial engineering options that will give researchers more flexible cloud terms tailored for their needs and contribute to the sustainability of CloudBank operations.
 CloudBank will help NSF by bundling multiple small requests that come directly to NSF into a bulk request to cloud providers, dis-incentivizing more costly direct connections.
 Through this aggregation and innovative financial contract types, CloudBank will pass along savings to researchers that would otherwise be unavailable to them.

 CloudBank will provide on-ramp support that reduces researcher cloud adoption pain points such as: managing cost, translating and upgrading research computing environments to an appropriate cloud platform, and learning cloud-based technologies that accelerate and expand research.
 It will be complemented by a cloud usage system that gives NSF-funded researchers the ability to easily grant permissions to research group members and students, set spending limits, and recover unused cloud credits.
 These systems will support multiple cloud vendors, and be accessed via intuitive, easy-to-use user portal that gives users a single point of entry to these functions.